GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 Important: This tutorial uses several billable components of Google Cloud Platform.
-To estimate the cost of running this sample:
+Make sure to delete the resources once you have finished this tutorials

-# Tutorial
+## Step by Step
 Let’s say you want to start and stop **development** VMs in zone **europe-west1-b**.
 Here are the main steps to follow:
 - Set default project
 - Create two Pub/Sub topic called `start_dev_vms` and `stop_dev_vms`.